 Every illustration, blog post, case study and social media GIF that supports your marketing campaigns should be cataloged for additional use down the road.

-In short, to secure and close leads, you need content at every step of the buyer journey.
 That’s why we’ve assembled this list of marketing collateral ideas.

 A large portion of your marketing materials will be copy-based.
 And it makes sense: The average company that’s versed in content marketing increases their online visibility with prospects primarily through text.
 Here are the assets you’ll likely be working with and how you can use them as recurring collateral: